 - Think beyond "lecture."
 Expand your use of video by recording guest lecturers or coordinating conversations with subject matter experts, telling stories that connect your curriculum to real life, and brief 2-3 minute introductions to new modules/topics.

 - There's more to video than a talking head.
 Invest in a screencasting tool (like Camtasia or Screenflow or get started with a free tool like Screencast-o-matic).
-Sign up for your free Animoto Classroom account and get creative!
+Sign up for a free Adobe Spark or Animoto Classroom account and get creative!

 - Sharing is caring.
-Create a YouTube or Vimeo channel and share your videos with a Creative Commons license.
+Create a YouTube channel and share your videos with a Creative Commons license.
 You will be making a valuable contribution to teaching and learning.